FilipeGouveia/FilipeGouveia.github.io/terminal/content/_index.md

 # Hello there!

 Welcome!
 My name is Filipe.
 Here you will find some posts with some of my thoughts.
-Some are regarding personal exerience, some are just fictional stuff that came to my mind.
+Some are regarding personal exerience, some are just fictional stuff.

-In case you want to check my professional background, check my (other) [website](https://filipegouveia.github.io/)
+In case you want to check my academic background, check my (other) [website](https://filipegouveia.github.io/)!

 **Follow me:**
 - {{< fa fab instagram >}} [jfilipegouveia](https://www.instagram.com/jfilipegouveia/)